 You should be able to deal with most problems informally or through the complaints procedure.
-However, if you feel that your LA is not following the law, you could get legal advice.
-You need to speak to a community care solicitor.
+However, if you feel that your LA isn’t following the law, you could get legal advice.
+You can speak to a community care solicitor.

 Civil Legal Advice

 Civil Legal Advice can help you to find a solicitor who works under legal aid.

 Minicom: 0345 609 6677

 Disability Law Service may also be able to give you advice about your situation.